Revisiting the Galactic Winds in M82 I: the recent starburst and launch of outflow in simulations: Outflow

 Following the superbubble breakout, hot gas moves outward along the minor axis of the disk at the highest velocity, followed by warm gas and, subsequently, cool gas, which is primarily carried in numerous filaments.
-The fourth column of Figure \ref{fig:fd_zoomin} shows a zoom-in view of the interface between the central starburst region in disc and the outflow within a $250 \times 250$ pc box.
-Together with the density and temperature maps in Figures \ref{fig:fd_zoomin_face} and \ref{fig:fd_zoomin}, this view demonstrates that a significant fraction of cool gas in the disk region ($z < 125$ pc), largely contained in intermediate to high density filaments, can survive early feedback ($t < 10$ Myr) and subsequently be entrained into the wind at $t > 12.5$ Myr.
+The density and temperature panels in Figures \ref{fig:fd_zoomin_face} and \ref{fig:fd_zoomin}, especially the fourth column of Figure \ref{fig:fd_zoomin}, which provides a zoomed-in view of the interface between the central starburst region in the disc and the outflow within a $250 \times 250$ pc box, demonstrate that a significant fraction of cool gas in the disk region ($z < 125$ pc), largely contained in intermediate to high density filaments, can survive early feedback ($t < 10$ Myr) and subsequently be entrained into the wind at $t > 12.5$ Myr.
 The zoom-in panels at $t \gtrsim 12.5$ Myr in Figure \ref{fig:fd_zoomin} capture a considerable number of cool filaments still residing in the disk ($z < 125$ pc) as they begin to move outward.

 Meanwhile, the zoom-in velocity field reveals substantial differences between the hot, warm, and cool phases flowing out of the disk, which can trigger mixing and Kelvin–Helmholtz instabilities.
-In this environment, interactions between the hot and cool phases can facilitate significant momentum transfer, accelerating the cool gas as it moves outward \citep{2020ApJ...895...43S,2022ApJ...924...82F}.
+In this environment, interactions between the hot and cool phases can facilitate significant momentum transfer, accelerating the cool gas in filaments as it moves outward \citep{2018MNRAS.480L.111G,2020ApJ...895...43S,2022ApJ...924...82F}.
 During this process, the cool filaments can further stretched by the hot wind, their lengths increase, reaching hundreds of parsecs by $t=15$ Myr.
 These filament features in the wind are remarkably similar to recent JWST observations (\citealt{2024ApJ...967...63B}).